JiaweiXu-code/Joint-Models2/README.md

-[2] mean.R -- Compute the average trial duration, sample size and terminating event total based on the 1,000 simulations.
+[2] ssd_mean.R -- Compute the average trial duration, sample size and terminating event total based on the 1,000 simulations.

 [3] data_array.R -- Simulate the recurrent and terminating event data by calling the R program "data_gen.R" which performs a single simulation and fit the joint models to the corresponding dataset by calling R program "RE_php.R".
 The "data_gen.R" code requires the same inputs as for "ssd.R".